vvedat/Aersp497/README.md

 # Aersp497
 Design Optimization
-# compliation of pyhton for design optimization class
+# compliation of python for design optimization class